SNIPER Training: Single-Shot Sparse Training for Text-to-Speech: Results

 \subsection{Training time}

 All experiments were run on a single GeForce RTX3090 GPU.
 Calculating SNIP gradients across the whole dataset took 7.7 minutes and mask creation took less than 1 second (one-time operation).
-The slight delay in training sparse models comes from masking during the forward pass.
+The slight delay in training sparse models comes from masking during the forward pass, but the difference for SNIPER is negligible.